jcuadrad/the-lights/README.md

 The purpuse is to practice with Lights and Shadows, and it's interactions with objects and materials.

-## NEXT STEP
+## NEXT STEPS

-- Register GSLS Shader.
 - Continue Moving Light animation.
+- Add colored light.
+- Event set: On click, bounce animations